 Over the years, I have found many organizations the lack the ability to effectively balance short-term pressures with long-term improvement.
 The situation causes frustration in people because, in the end, the short-term virtually always wins while the focus on the long-term suffers.

-There are a number of reasons for tendency toward short-term thinking.
+There are a number of reasons for a tendency toward short-term thinking.
 First of all, people tend to be measured and rewarded based on achieving current year targets much more than long-term improvements.
 Another factor driving a short-term focus is the targets are right in front of people.
 The gaps are easy to see and it's clear that, if the problems are not addressed immediately, meeting the targets may not be possible.
 Long-term gaps are also more difficult to measure and it's easy to justify dealing with them later.

 Which is More Important?